-Second Street Childrens School, located in Tucson, Arizona, is a preschool that enrolls 62 students.
-It accepts 2 to 6 year olds.
+Second Street Childrens School, located in Tucson, Arizona, is a preschool that enrolls 67 students.

 The school community has reviewed this preschool and given it an average rating of 4 out of 5 stars.

 We regret choosing Second Street.
 It is play-based and the children play and have fun and enjoy their time.
 They do not feel stressed and are happy to go each day.
 But they are not prepared for success in academics in elementary school.
 There is no curriculum, research-based or otherwise.
 Two years ago my husband was transferred to another state.
 When my two children applied to the top public elementary school (G1 left SSCS last year and K still there when we left) they were not accepted.
 They were too far behind.
 The neighborhood public school, second-tier, said my older child had to repeat G1.
 We have had to go to expensive private schools where they are getting individual attention and remedial instruction.
 Second Street may be good for Tucson public schools (what is the data on their success rate?) but not if you have to move to a state with high standards.
 I also heard from other parents that Second Street students struggle at St.Michaels and the International School.
 To the boosters who who will complain about me and my post, Second Street is good for play.
 But so is Himmel Park.
 However, it is not a school, and it is not preparation for high quality elementary programs.